TippyToo/game025-final/README.md

 - Cityscape is less open, requiring expert maneuvering to make it across obstacles and enemies.

-- Lesser enemies become more frequent until the player reaches the boss.
+- Player must fight off rabid mutant hounds as they near the center of the city.

 ## Game Mechanics